pil0706/Map_blog/_posts/2019-06-21-Label Placement.md

 <br>
 I, however, am color blind and not trained as a typographer, making maps with good readability is somewhat challenging.
 <br>
-So, what I did was going to a libray and read books about typography (or font in my term) and chromatics (or coloring in my term).
+So, what I did was going to a library and read books about typography (or font in my term) and chromatics (or coloring in my term).
 <br>
 But this is not enough to make myself to be a unique cartographer.<br>
 I thought about what makes me different among all cartographers in the world.